DmitriiPodgalo/POP/README.md

 The obtained structural models will be used as the starting conformations for the structure-based drug design pipelines.

 ## Description
-It is require only python 3 and conda.
+It is require only python 3 and conda (conda installation is below).

 All the work is done with command line using **bash**.